turnon/trace_tree/README.md

 ArgumentError: Index name 'index_cars_on_online_at' on table 'cars' does not exist
 ```

 Then find the result HTML in tmp dir.
-Move your mouse on any method name, and press `f`/`u` to fold/unfold it's callee, press `p`/`n` to jump to it's previous/next sibling call, press `r` to print return value in scalable footer.
+Move your mouse on any method name, and press `f`/`u` to fold/unfold it's callee, press `p`/`n` to jump to it's previous/next sibling call, press `r` to print return value in console.

 ![image](https://user-images.githubusercontent.com/6105214/35904349-bf264ae4-0c1d-11e8-8ab4-0c256e4b014a.png)